 Giving a donation

 ROSL ARTS welcomes donations of any size to enable the continued growth of our programme, helping early career creatives to connect, collaborate and create.
-Donation funds can be collected over the phone, call 020 7408 0214 x 231/219 or via cheque addressed to "The ROSL Golden Jubilee Trust" and posted to ROSL ARTS, Royal Over-Seas League, Over-Seas House, Park Place, St James's Street, London, SW1A 1LR, United Kingdom.
+Donation funds can be collected online, over the phone, call 020 7408 0214 x 231/219 or via cheque addressed to "The ROSL Golden Jubilee Trust" and posted to ROSL ARTS, Royal Over-Seas League, Over-Seas House, Park Place, St James's Street, London, SW1A 1LR, United Kingdom.

 Making a bequest

 Making a bequest to the ROSL Trust is a wonderful way to continue this tradition of support.
 It's simple to include a legacy to ROSL in your will, and gifts can be a specified sum of money, a proportion of your residual estate or more specific items of your property.
 Making a bequest to a charity such as ROSL Golden Jubilee Trust can now be an effective way to reduce your inheritance tax, and the charity in turn is exempt from inheritance tax.

 Some members have given money, or made a bequest in memory of a family member or close friend, for a ROSL Music Competition prize or scholarship dedicated to a particular instrumental or vocal discipline, or for a musician from a specific Commonwealth country.